fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 ### Remember to Cleanup your Room
 Remember, AWS will charge you for resources, so when you are done playing with this, make sure to destroy Skynet before it becomes self-aware

 `cdk destroy`

 I hope you have gained some knowledge after all this.
-If not, well you get what you pay for :-) Drop a comment below if you have any suggestions for additional context or insight or if you just want to say Hi.
+Drop a comment below if you have any suggestions for additional context or insight or if you just want to say Hi.

->"That’s how it is with people.
-Nobody cares how it works as long as it works."
---The Matrix

 ### Other Resources
 - [AWS docs - Creating Fargate Service using CDK](https://docs.aws.amazon.com/cdk/latest/guide/ecs_example.html)